balvisio/CAFA-Toolset/README.md

-  3. Benchmark creation and verification: this is a twin toolset of which one creates the benchmark protein sets for the CAFA challenge and the other one verifies these benchmark sets.
+  3. Benchmark creation and verification: this is a twin toolset of which one creates the benchmark protein sets for the CAFA challenge and the other one verifies those benchmark sets.

   4. Assessment of protein annotation prediction models: this tool evaluates the protein annotation prediction models submitted by the participants